ysl2/gemini-cli.nvim/README.md

 - `:Gemini`: Toggles the Gemini terminal window (opens, hides, or shows it).
 - Press `<F3>` (or your configured keymap) to do the same.
 - `:checkhealth gemini`: Checks for dependencies (`gemini` executable, Node.js version, etc.).

+### Additional explanation for those unfamiliar with Terminal Mode:

+- In Normal Mode, press I to enter Terminal Mode, where you can interact with Gemini.

+- In Terminal Mode, press Ctrl+N or Ctrl+\ to return to Normal Mode, where you can press <F3> to close the Gemini window.